DregondRahl/graphql-ably-pubsub/README.md

-# graphql-ably-subscriptions
+# graphql-ably-pubsub

 This package implements the PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package and also the new AsyncIterator interface.
 It allows you to connect your subscriptions manger to a Ably PubSub mechanism to support multiple subscription manager instances.

 ## Installation

-`npm install graphql-ably-subscriptions`
+`npm install graphql-ably-pubsub`
 or
-`yarn add graphql-ably-subscriptions`
+`yarn add graphql-ably-pubsub`

 ## Using as AsyncIterator